+Around one week in every six I am also on an on-call rota.
+This means that the Office can respond to incidents anytime, day or night, all year round.
+We can have a team of investigators at the scene of an incident within an hour and a half in Belfast or three hours anywhere else in Northern Ireland.
 Our investigators come from a variety of backgrounds.
 Some are ex-police officers, some are temporarily seconded from police forces in England and Wales.
-Others are from a legal background, or were recruited on the basis of having prior investigative experience with bodies such as HM Customs and Revenue or the Ministry of Defence police.
+Others are from a legal background or are recruited on the basis of having prior investigative experience with bodies such as HM Customs and Revenue or the Ministry of Defence police.
 We have a number of investigators with prior investigative experience overseas, for example with the Hong Kong police.

-More recently, the Office has appointed graduates as trainee investigators.
+In the past, the Office has appointed graduates as trainee investigators.
 These trainees undertake an intensive course of job-based training - the university Accredited Training Programme (ATP).
 The ATP was the first course of its type in the UK.
 It was developed by the Police Ombudsman's Office in conjunction with Portsmouth University and leads to a formal qualification in investigation.